 What are the four stages of the compilation process?

-Normally the Compiling a C program is a multi-stage process and utilizes different ‘tools’.
+Normally Compiling a C program is a multi-stage process and utilizes different ‘tools’.

 In this post, I’ll walk through each one of the four stages of compiling stages using the following C program: